JetForcer/AccountLocalTime/README.md

-# Account local time
+# Local time

-A Salesforce formula field, that provides information of Account local time, such as country icon, state or town, country code, time, time zone.
+A Salesforce formula field, that provides information of Account/Lead local time, such as country icon, state or town, country code, time, time zone.

  - Lightning: